-Those tools and skills that children need are instilled through SEL.
-A major component of SEL is learning how to handle stressful situations with healthy coping mechanisms.
-Social-emotional learning helps children in a multitude of ways, including by:
+Our programs emphasize tools and skills that children need to face modern challenges. are instilled through SEL.
+A major component of our approach is learning how to handle stressful situations with healthy coping mechanisms such as:

 They are better able to overcome challenges throughout life and maintain healthy support circles.

 In addition, research shows that students with strong social and emotional-regulation skills perform better academically, miss fewer days of school, are involved in far fewer delinquent acts, and display fewer conduct problems.
 These students also have a higher graduation rate and are shown to be more successful in their careers.

 Children and adults with strong social and emotional skills are able to solve difficult problems in healthy ways, and they have less aggression and better anger management skills.